Do I Need to Renew My Medicare Plan?

 - Does your Medicare plan cover your prescriptions?

-- Remember that every Medicare plan that includes prescription drug coverage has a formulary listing the drugs it covers and what your costs are (such as copayments).
+- Remember that every Medicare plan that includes prescription drug coverage has a formulary listing the medications it covers and what your costs are (such as copayments).
 A plan’s formulary may change at any time.
 You will receive notice from your plan when necessary.

 - Do you have frequent medical services or visits to the doctor?

-- If you do, you might want to consider enrolling in a Medicare Supplement (Medigap) plan.
+- If you do, you might want to consider enrolling in a Medicare Supplement insurance (Medigap) plan.
 Doctor visits and medical services usually require copayments or coinsurance, not to mention deductibles; this is usually true whether you’re enrolled in Original Medicare or a Medicare Advantage plan.

 - Medigap plans are designed to help pay your Medicare Part A and Part B out-of-pocket costs (such as copayments and deductibles).
 Different Medigap plans cover different portions of these costs.
-You generally can’t enroll in both a Medicare Advantage plan and a Medicare Supplement plan.
+You generally can’t enroll in both a Medicare Advantage plan and a Medicare Supplement insurance plan.
 Read more about Medigap plans.

 Suppose you do want to make some changes to your Medicare plans.

 You can’t generally make changes anytime you’d like; you need to be aware of the enrollment and election periods for the various types of Medicare plans.

 Two of the most popular and useful periods when you can make coverage changes are your Initial Enrollment Period (IEP) and the Annual Election Period, also known as Fall Open Enrollment for Medicare.